Why Biden's immigration plan may be risky for Democrats - WTMJ

 Indeed, Democrats haven’t always universally lined up behind an immigration overhaul, arguing that it could lead to an influx of cheap labor that hurts U.S. workers.
 Some of the party’s senators joined Republicans in sinking Bush’s bill.

-Still, Latinos haven’t forgotten past immigration failures and have often to blamed Democrats more than Republicans.
+Still, Latinos haven’t forgotten past immigration failures and have often blamed Democrats more than Republicans.

 “They have to get something done if they want to start to turn around the loss of Latino voters,” said Rocha, who headed Latino voter outreach for Sanders’ presidential campaign.
 “They have to do everything in their power now to get Latinos back.”